plantain-00/tree-component/README.md

 data | [TreeData](#tree-data-structure)[] | the data of the tree
-checkbox | boolean? | show checkbox for node draggable | boolean? | whether the node is draggable nodots | boolean ? | the tree will have no dots size | string? | can also be "large", "small" theme | string? | can be "default"(the default theme), "dark" toggle | (eventData: [EventData](#event-data-structure)) => void | triggered when opening or closing a node
+checkbox | boolean? | show checkbox for node draggable | boolean? | whether the node is draggable nodots | boolean? | the tree will have no dots size | string? | can also be "large", "small" theme | string? | can be "default"(the default theme), "dark" toggle | (eventData: [EventData](#event-data-structure)) => void | triggered when opening or closing a node